 The site is located at 691 Lenox Avenue in the Harlem neighborhood of the Bronx, New York.
-The site encompasses Bronx Tax Map Block 2013, Lot 29 (formerly Lots 29 and 33 and part of Lot 38) and occupies a total area of about 34,400 square feet (± 0.79 acres).
-The site is site is currently improved with one-story commercial buildings with storage mezzanines and partial cellars (former Lots 29 and 38) and vacant land (former Lot 33).
+The site encompasses Bronx Tax Map Block 2013, Lot 29 (formerly Lots 44 and 50 and part of Lot 38) and occupies a total area of about 34,900 square feet (± 0.8 acres).
+The site is site is currently improved with a one-story commercial building (former Lot 38), a vacant building and canopy associated with a former gasoline filling station (Speedway brand) (former Lot 44), and a one-story automotive repair garage and Mobil-branded gasoline filling station with a canopy (former Lot 50).
 The site is currently owned by One45 Lenox LLC.
-The site is bound by West 145th Street followed by a multi-story mixed-use residential and commercial buildings and a self-storage facility to the north; Lenox Avenue followed by Colonel Charles Young Playground to the east; multi-story residential buildings (owned and operated by the New York City Housing Authority [NYCHA]) and West 144th Street, followed by multi-family residential buildings and a church and community center to the south; and an out-of-service gas station, followed by an active gas station and multi-story residential buildings to the west.
+The site is bound by West 145th Street followed by multi-story residential buildings and a self-storage facility to the north; single-story mixed use/commercial buildings (consisting of a vacant former nail salon, Islamic religious center, a vacant former pharmacy, a restaurant, and a community center) followed by Lenox Avenue and Colonel Charles Young Playground to the east; multi-story residential buildings (owned and operated by the New York City Housing Authority [NYCHA]), a church, and a community center, followed by West 144th Street to the south; and a mixed residential/commercial building, followed by Adam Clayton Powell Jr Boulevard to the west.
 The site was accepted into the New York State Brownfield Cleanup Program (BCP) as a Participant and was assigned BCP Site No. C231145.
 A site location map is included as Figure 1.